tau-adl/Auto_Virtual_Tour_Gen/README.md

 # Virtual Tour example
-An example of the result virtual tour:
+An example of the result virtual tour can be easily viewed in your computer:
 1. Download the "example_tour" folder
 2. Run:
     - Windows: tour\tour_testingserver.exe
     - Linux: tour/tour_testingserver_macos
 3. The virtual tour will be opened in the browser.

 A demonstration of the tour can also be viewed in this video: